MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Demos/TW_FY_23/TW_LAB_Ex04_DLP_policies.md

 -->

-1. From the same regular browser window signed in as **MOD Administrator**, open a new tab and go to https://admin.powerplatform.microsoft.com to sign in to the Power Platform admin center.
+1. From the same regular browser window signed in as **MOD Administrator**, open a new tab and go to https://admin.powerplatform.microsoft.com to go to the Power Platform admin center.

 1. In the left navigation, select **Policies** and then select **Data policies** from the submenu.